TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

       });
     };

-**Delete All Property Objects from the database** - it's very risky execution to delete all records from Database so this operation doesn't require in most of the API implememtaion.
+**Delete All Property Objects from the database** - it's very risky to delete all records from Database so this operation isn't required in most of the API implementations.

     exports.deleteAll = (req, res) => {
       Property.removeAll((err, data) => {